Support for statutory PSHE education

 Despite the importance of personal, social, health and economic (PSHE) education and significant evidence of its impact, PSHE doesn’t have the same, statutory status as other school subjects, meaning that millions of pupils miss out.

-Our campaign for PSHE education to be given the same status as other subjects has gained huge public, professional and political support for making PSHE education statutory in order to address concerns about squeezed curriculum time and inconsistent provision.
-This includes from four Parliamentary select committees, the Children’s Commissioner, the Chief Medical Officer, the Association for Directors of Public Health, the Association of Police and Crime Commissioners, the Association of Independent Local Safeguarding Children Boards Chairs, two royal societies, five leading unions, six medical royal colleges, over 100 expert bodies including the NSPCC, British Heart Foundation, Teenage Cancer Trust and Barndardo’s), 85% of business leaders, 88% of teachers, 92% of parents and 92% of young people.
+As a result, there is huge public, professional and political support for making PSHE education statutory in order to address concerns about squeezed curriculum time and inconsistent provision.
+This includes from four Parliamentary select committees, the Children’s Commissioner, the Chief Medical Officer, the Association for Directors of Public Health, the Association of Police and Crime Commissioners, the Association of Independent Local Safeguarding Children Boards Chairs, two royal societies, five leading unions, six medical royal colleges, over 100 expert bodies (including the NSPCC, British Heart Foundation, Teenage Cancer Trust and Barndardo’s), 85% of business leaders, 88% of teachers, 92% of parents and 92% of young people.

-In late 2015 we published our landmark 'A curriculum for life' report which brings together compelling evidence that high-quality PSHE education helps to keep children and young people safe, mentally and physically healthy and prepare them for life and work.
+Our landmark 'A curriculum for life' report brings together compelling evidence that high-quality PSHE education helps to keep children and young people safe, mentally and physically healthy and prepare them for life and work.
 An independent evidence review by Pro Bono Economics provides evidence that PSHE education supports academic success.

 Expert support for PSHE education

 Over 120 leading organisations support the teaching of high-quality PSHE education in all schools